 3. Boondocking and food preparation

-I prep a lot of my meals, wash all the vegetables and fruits before we go on our trip.
+Plan your meals in advance.
+I prep a lot of my meals, and wash all the vegetables and fruits before we go on our trip.
 Make it easy for yourself and prepare one-pot meals.

 That means you will only need one pot to heat up your prepared food.
 Use paper dishes, this will reduce the number of dishes you have to clean.
 Use them sparingly, often you can use plates at least twice for sandwiches or dry foods.

 But we also try to produce as little waste as possible, which isn’t that hard if you use reusable dishes.
-You can actually practice making one-pot meals and using dishes very sparingly.
+You can actually practice making one-pot meals and using just a few dishes at home.